MasterFacilityList/mfl_api/docs/04_the_big_picture.rst

 -----------------
 The MFL's core mission includes the standardization of facility codes.
 In this edition, the core mission has been expanded to include the standardization of service codes.
-You can read more about that in the :doc:`services` chapter.
+You can read more about that in the :doc:`09_services` chapter.

 Unification
 --------------